inwtx/SSH-With-VPS/README.md

 </p>
 <p>
 After you make the changes to the browser network parameters, you should be able<br>
 to brows through the VPS.
-If using FoxyProxy, remember that you have to right click<br>
+If using FoxyProxy, remember that you have to left click<br>
 and select the FoxyProxy line for the VPS = 'SSH web tunnel'.<br>
 </p>
 <p>